FTX founder agrees to extradition to US, attorney says

-Sam Bankman-Fried may be ready to come to the U.S. to face criminal charges related to the collapse of cryptocurrency exchange FTX following a chaotic court appearance in the Bahamas on Monday.
+(AP) – Sam Bankman-Fried may be ready to come to the U.S. to face criminal charges related to the collapse of cryptocurrency exchange FTX following a chaotic court appearance in the Bahamas.

 The court appearance came just a week after Bankman-Fried’s lawyers had initially said that they planned to fight extradition.
 An extradition hearing had been scheduled for Feb.
 8. The reversal could speed up the timetable for him to be sent to the U.S.